 Geology present on-Site Potentially permeable?
-Superficial geology (Figure 10) Langley Silt Member (79%) X No superficial deposits recorded (21%) N/A Bedrock geology (Figure 11) London Clay Formation X
+Superficial geology (Figure 11) Langley Silt Member (LASI) - clay and silt X Bedrock geology (Figure 12) London Clay Formation (LC) - clay, silt and sand X

 The permeability of the underlying material at the Site shown within the BGS mapping is low, confirmation of the infiltration capacity is not considered to be required.